eclipse-pass/main/docs/roadmap.md

 # [Completed Releases](release-notes.md)

 ## 1.3.0
-This release will focus enhancing the NIHMS interface and security.
-There will be maintenance to address technical debt and bug fixes.
+This release will focus on enhancing the interfaces to NIHMS and on application security.
+As usual, there will also be updates to address technical debt and fix a few bugs.

 * Design and implementation of NIHMS error handling of deposits
 * Add funder and grant information on NIHMS deposits